mrshiposha/fortuples/README.md

 Here is commented example of `fortuples!` usage.

-You can also view the example [without comments](#fortuples-proc-macro-without-comments) to see how the macro could look in the wild.

 _See the [`fortuples!`](https://docs.rs/fortuples/latest/fortuples/macro.fortuples.html) macro documentation to learn about the macro settings (like `#[tuples::min_size]`)._

 ```rust